interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/nominal_behavior.md

 #### Missing flight check

-**[astm.f3411.v19.NET0610](../../../requirements/astm/f3411/v19.md)** require that SPs make all UAS operations discoverable over the duration of the flight plus *NetMaxNearRealTimeDataPeriod*, so each injected flight should be observable during this time.
+**[astm.f3411.v19.NET0610](../../../requirements/astm/f3411/v19.md)** requires that SPs make all UAS operations discoverable over the duration of the flight plus *NetMaxNearRealTimeDataPeriod*, so each injected flight should be observable during this time.
 If a flight is not observed during its appropriate time period, this check will fail.

 **[astm.f3411.v19.NET0710](../../../requirements/astm/f3411/v19.md)** requires a Service Provider to implement the GET flights endpoint.
 This check will also fail if uss_qualifier cannot query that endpoint (specified in the ISA present in the DSS) successfully.